Skip to content

 Gold Card & Investment Immigration

-Gold Card Cost: Total Investment Required (2026) | EB5Status
+Gold Card Cost: Total Investment Required (2026)

-By EB5 Status Editorial Team·10 min read·Updated 2026-03-19gold card cost
+By EB5 Status Editorial Team·11 min read·Updated 2026-03-27gold card cost

 |

-This analysis breaks down every known cost component, compares the Gold Card's cost structure to EB-5, and examines the financial planning implications of a non-refundable capital commitment versus an at-risk but potentially recoverable investment.
+This analysis breaks down every known cost component, compares the Gold Card's cost structure to EB-5, and examines the financial planning implications of a non-refundable capital commitment versus an at risk but potentially recoverable investment.

 Important: Immigration law is complex and individual circumstances vary significantly.
 Consult a qualified immigration attorney for personalized guidance before making any visa application decision.

-Last verified: 2026-03-19
+Last verified: 2026-03-27

-Base Contribution#
+Base contribution#

-Gold Card contribution$1,000,000Non-refundable payment to U.S. Treasury
+Gold Card contribution ("gift")$1,000,000Non-refundable payment to U.S. Treasury

 Because the Gold Card is a new program, the legal services market is still developing standardized fee structures.
 Based on the complexity of immigration legal work and early market indicators, the following estimates apply: